jhroemer/jhroemer.github.io/src/content/posts/WIP-rfc.md

 draft: true
 ---

-I recently went through the RFC process, for the direction and technical solution to an internal system in my organization.
+I recently went through the RFC process, for the direction and technical solution to an internal application in my organization.
 It's not the first time I create such a document, but it's the first time I've done it on a large scale, both in terms of the scope of the document and amount of reviewers.
-And it didn't actually start out very well.
+And frankly, it didn't start out very well.

-At least that's what I thought a few days after publishing.
-While I outlined more than one potential technical solutions to the problem in question, the proposed solution was opposed quite strongly by a few of the stakeholders, and I was getting feedback that I didn't anticipate, and in sections that surprised me.
+At least that's what I thought, a few days after publishing.
+While I outlined more than one potential technical solutions to the problem in question, the proposed solution was opposed quite strongly by a few of the stakeholders, and I was getting feedback that I didn't anticipate.
+And in sections that surprised me.

-.. in the end it went really well.
+Safe to say, my first reaction was frustration.
+I was annoyed at myself for not having done a better job, communicating more clearly etc. But is smooth sailing actually what you're looking for?
+Of course not, which bring me to my first point.

-Confusing RFC of both product, technical etc.
+### Remember what the point is: discussion:

-Brings me to my first point:
+Related to my post on the MVP/RAT; you're not doing this to convince everyone you're right, and show how good you are.
+You're doing this to facilitate discussion.
+Helps if you don't have too high thoughts of your own genius, and are willing to be swayed by good arguments (I'm a natural in this regard! ;-) )

 ### It doesn't need to be perfect